Contact Student Development

 When considering the strategies and academic adjustments you will utilize at the post-secondary level, don't rely on what you have used in the past.
 What is expected of you in terms of independent reading and writing and the volume of work expected will be much greater in college than it was in high school.
 Your strategies and appropriate academic adjustments will probably also need to change.

 If you have a learning disability related to reading comprehension, the Learning Commons offers elective and remedial courses on reading, study strategies, and critical thinking.
-The College also has a site license for Read and Write Gold 10.
-You may request a copy of this literacy program from the Adaptive Technology Specialist.
+The College also has a site license for .
+You may of this literacy program from the Adaptive Technology Specialist.

 MOST IMPORTANT: You can't make good decisions without good information.
 So ask questions and find out what you need to know!